ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Audit your QMS at planned intervals

-Ensure objectivity and competence
+Ensure auditor objectivity and competence

 Address nonconformities